Toomre stability of disk galaxies in quasi-linear MOND: Disk stability and surface density

 Once we have found $\vgN$, we obtain $\nabla \cdot \vg$ using Equation \ref{QUMOND_basic}.
 The exact result will depend on the assumed MOND interpolating function, for which we use the `simple' form \citep{Milgrom_1986, Famaey_Binney_2005}.
 Observational reasons for preferring this form were discussed in section 7.1 of \citet{Banik_2018_Centauri}.

 We obtain $\vg$ from its divergence using direct summation done similarly to section 2.2 of \citet{Banik_2018_escape}.
 This exploits the axisymmetric nature of the problem using a ring library procedure.
 The situation is simpler here because we do not consider any external field on the galaxy.
-This removes the need to apply their equation 11, which is in any case incorrect \citep{Banik_2018_escape_error}.

-We show our family of RCs in Figure \ref{MOND_rotation_curves}, normalised according to the flatline level $v_{_f}$ of each curve.
+We show our family of RCs in Figure \ref{MOND_rotation_curves}, normalized according to the flatline level $v_{_f}$ of each curve.
 The different RCs have different values of the parameter $S$, which governs the importance of MOND to the galaxy. $S$ can be thought of as the ratio between $\Sigma_0$ and the critical MOND surface density $\Sigma_M$ \citep{Milgrom_2016}.

 In this way, we find the outwards radial gravity $g_{_r}$ at a finite number of points along a radial transect within the disk plane.
 This allows us to obtain the rotation speed

 The curves shown in Figure \ref{MOND_rotation_curves} correspond to galaxies where $S$ takes the values listed in Table \ref{S_values}.
 Galaxies with lower $S$ have a higher $v_c \left( r \right)$ that flattens out at larger $r$.
 We alternate the line styles between solid and dashed to help identify them.
 The lowest black curve is the result for the deep-MOND limit ($S \to \infty$), which we obtain by using $\nu = \sqrt{\frac{\azero}{\left| \vgN \right|}}$ in Equation \ref{QUMOND_basic}.